AJ-West/Comp-3016-30-/README.md

 ## Build notes / known platform issues

+- I have included the dependencies within my github repository so on cloning it should be ready to be built

 - On Windows linking with the prebuilt `SDL3_ttf.lib` may require additional system import libraries:
 	- `Rpcrt4.lib` (resolves UuidCreate used by HarfBuzz inside SDL_ttf)
 	- `usp10.lib` (Uniscribe functions used by HarfBuzz)